akram0zaki/flatforge/docs/developer_guide/README.md

 ### Design Patterns

-FlatMagic uses several design patterns:
+FlatForge uses several design patterns:

 - **Factory Pattern**: Used to create parsers and rules based on configuration
 - **Strategy Pattern**: Used to implement different validation and transformation strategies